isomerpages/nparks-skyrise/_skyrise-greenery/Rooftop Greenery.md

 Comparatively, green roofs are more suitable for plants that are able to grow in shallow substrates such as groundcover and smaller shrubs.

-Click here for a recommended list of plants for green roofs.
+Head to our [plant resources](/resources/plant-resources/) page for recommendations of plants for rooftop greenery.